 Lastly, the suggested strategy will allow us to co-modify vector surface with other relevant targeting ligands thus increasing tissue residence of the adenovector and its specificity for the activated endothelium and smooth muscle cells.

-- Research Assistant Professor of Pediatrics at University of Pennsylvania School of Medicine (2005– present)
+- Research Associate Professor of Pediatrics at University of Pennsylvania School of Medicine (2015– present)

 - PhD, Pharmaceutical Science, Hebrew University of Jerusalem: Jerusalem, Israel (2000)